Ożarów

 Ożarów is a road hub, where National Road Nr.
 79 (Warsaw - Bytom) meets Local Road Nr.
 755. The town has a sports club Alit, established in 1947.
-Its largest employer is a leading cement factory nearby.
-The cement factory was privatized in 1995 and, a controlling stake in the company was purchased from HCP (Holding Cement Polski) by Irish company CRH plc.
-Recently, one of the agents involved in brokering the transaction between HCP and CRH claimed to have paid a USD 1m bribe to make the acquisition.
-The results of that inquiry were still pending as of June 2005.
-CRH plc owns more than a dozen operations in Poland.

 History

 Ożarów was founded in 1569 by Józef Ożarowski on the grounds of Wyszmontów village.
 It received city rights from King Zygmunt August, and until the Partitions of Poland was part of Sandomierz Voivodeship.
 In 1815 - 1915, the town belonged to Russian-controlled Congress Poland.
-In 1767 a big fire destroyed the centre of the city which was rebuilt in a slightly different place.
+In 1767, a fire destroyed the centre of the city, which was rebuilt in a slightly different place.
 The first original city centre was located along present day Kolejowa Street.
 By 1787 the steadily growing Jewish population reached 1,000.
 In 1869, following the failed January Uprising, Ożarów – like many similar Polish cities – was stripped of its city rights as punishment for supporting the independence movement.

 During the Revolution of 1905, Ożarów was part of the so-called Ostrowiec Republic (Republika Ostrowiecka), anti-Russian revolutionary movement, led by the Polish Socialist Party.
 In 1915, the village was visited by Józef Piłsudski, and in late May of that year, a skirmish between Polish Legions in World War I and the Russian Imperial Army took place here.
 The Russians burned Ożarów to the ground; the village was rebuilt in 1916 - 1920.

+Its largest employer is a nearby cement plant.
+The cement factory was privatized in 1995 and, a controlling stake in the company was purchased from HCP (Holding Cement Polski) by Irish company CRH plc.
+Recently, one of the agents involved in brokering the transaction between HCP and CRH claimed to have paid a USD 1m bribe to make the acquisition.
+The results of that inquiry were still pending as of June 2005.
+CRH plc owns more than a dozen operations in Poland.

 The Holocaust

-During occupation of Poland in World War II, the Nazi Germans created a Jewish ghetto in Ożarów for the imprisonment not only of the local Jews but also deportation transports from Radom, Włocławek and even from Vienna.
-The ghetto held around 4,500 inmates between January and October 1942, at which time all inhabitants were loaded onto Holocaust trains; shipped to Treblinka extermination camp and murdered upon arrival.
+During occupation of Poland in World War II, the Nazi Germans created a Jewish ghetto in Ożarów for the imprisonment not only of the local Jews but also deportation transports from Radom, Włocławek and even Vienna.
+The ghetto held around 4,500 inmates between January and October 1942, at which time all inhabitants were loaded onto Holocaust trains, shipped to Treblinka extermination camp and murdered upon arrival.
 Ożarów lost 64% of its citizens in the Holocaust.

 The post-World War II development of Ożarów is connected with construction of a cement plant.
 It was initiated in 1972, and as a result, new block of flats were built for the workers of the plant.
 The population quickly grew in the late 1970s and early 1980s, and on December 18, 1987, the government of the People's Republic of Poland agreed to grant town charter to the village.